OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/deposits/DepositRedemptionVault.sol/contract.DepositRedemptionVault.md

 ### startRedemption

-Starts a redemption of a quantity of deposit tokens
+Starts a redemption based on a position ID, using the position's conversion expiry

-*This function expects receipt tokens to be unwrapped (i.e. native ERC6909 tokens) This function reverts if:
+This function expects receipt tokens to be unwrapped (i.e. native ERC6909 tokens) This function reverts if:

 - The contract is disabled
 - The amount is 0
 - The caller is not the owner of the position
 - The amount is greater than the remainingDeposit of the position
-- The facility that created the position is not authorized*
+- The facility that created the position is not authorized

 ```solidity
 function startRedemption(uint256 positionId_, uint256 amount_)